Retiring Egg Laying Flock Description

 All our egg flock are pretty docile with no real squabbles going on.
 They are all good-natured girls.

-They lay good numbers of medium to large eggs.
+You may get some eggs from these girls.
+They are medium to large eggs.
 The colours we get are from white through to a pale pinkish tinted colour